 - During the spring and summer the mentorship coordinator works with enrolled students to secure a placement with a mentor in a career field of interest and to complete all paperwork and training.

 - During the scheduled semester, the student will report to mentorship for one or two blocks during the school day.

 - Experiences, major tasks, and the number of hours worked are documented and submitted throughout the experience.

 - The student is evaluated by the mentor and the mentorship coordinator.

 - Meetings with the mentorship coordinator occur 2-3 times per semester and attendance is required.

 - A formal presentation is given at the end of the semester to summarize the experience.

 - A student requests mentorship as an elective course during class registration of the junior year.

 - The student completes the online application by February 3.
-Applications will be available on the mentorship website in late October.
+Applications will be available on the mentorship website beginning in late October.